jamesefhawkins/jamesefhawkins.github.io/reading/index.md

 Clarifies the terms used in visual design, a very quick read but useful if you collaborate with designers regularly.

+## Gardening

+### Gardening with chickens, Lisa Steele

+A lot of the fun of this plan (still working on creating an area for chickens in our garden, watch this space), is combining chickens with gardening.

+### Organic Gardening, Charles Dowding

+A really good explanation of the no dig method.
+Going to try this over the autumn.
+It has good crop-specific guidance, although it's a little inconsistent depending on which crop you look at - some have full explanations, others don't!

+### Raising chickens for beginners, Max Barnes

+A good 101!

 ## Growth

 ### Traction, Gabriel Weinberg and Justin Mares